Job Opportunities

 Position Summary:

-Reporting to the Interim Advancement Leader*, the Senior Director of Individual Giving is responsible for identifying and managing an active major gifts portfolio ($10,000 to $99,000) of donors and prospective donors that will result in new and retained support for the organization in accordance with annual goals.
-Responsible for all aspects of portfolio management including development of donor strategies, proposal preparation, donor cultivation and solicitation, and stewardship.
+The Individual Giving Manager (IGM) reports to the Senior Director of Individual Giving and works closely with the Advancement Team to support the implementation of a comprehensive, integrated fundraising program for individual contributed income sources for the museum’s annual giving program.
+The IGM is responsible for identifying and managing an active middle gifts portfolio ($1,000 to $9,999) of donors and prospective donors that will result in new and retained support for the organization in accordance with annual goals.
+The IGM oversees affiliate groups, including supporting the domestic travel program.

-• Demonstrate strong understanding of museum priorities and giving vehicles with an ability to apply knowledge in the creation of proposals that balance donor and museum goals; ensuring proposals are vetted with leadership, appropriately scoped, and well crafted.
+• Using a strong understanding of museum priorities and giving vehicles to create proposals that balance donor and museum goals, ensuring proposals are vetted with leadership, appropriately scoped, and well-crafted.

-• Successfully secure gifts, negotiate gift terms, and ensure gift agreements are created and followed when appropriate.
+• Successfully securing gifts, negotiating gift terms, and ensuring the creation and adherence to gift agreements when appropriate.

-• Steward donors and stakeholders, providing timely, compelling, and consistent engagement and recognition.
+• Stewarding donors and stakeholders by providing timely, compelling, and consistent engagement and recognition.

 Interested candidates may apply here